Why Do My Dog’s Ears Smell Bad?

 Possible Causes for Smelly Ears in Dogs

 A dog’s ears can smell for many reasons.
-Some are harmless while, others will require a veterinary exam.
-Consider the following causes for smelly ears in dogs to help identify whether an appointment is necessary:
+Some are harmless, while others will require a veterinary exam.
+Consider the following causes for smelly ears in dogs to identify whether an appointment is necessary:

-- Ear Mites: While more commonly seen in kittens, ear mites are found in some puppies as well.
-These critters are extremely difficult to spot and will require a thorough veterinary exam to formally diagnose.
+- Ear mites: While more commonly seen in kittens, ear mites are found in some puppies as well.
+These critters are extremely difficult to spot and will require a thorough veterinary exam to diagnose.

 It’s important to look out for any additional signs and symptoms that could point to other issues your pup may be experiencing.

 Additional Signs of Ear Infection

 If a foul smell comes between you and Fido, you’ll want to identify any other existing symptoms that could indicate the presence of an infection.
 The following are just some of the signs that can point to more serious problems for your pooch’s smelly ears: